 The good news is that thanks to Myopia Management, you can protect your children from landing on the wrong side of this statistic.

 “Myopia management” is a series of treatments that eye doctors use to slow the progression of myopia in children.
 Our myopia management treatments can induce changes in the structure of the eye by diminishing the stress and fatigue linked to the development and progression of myopia.
 Several studies have indicated that these treatments successfully slow down the progression of nearsightedness in children and teens.

-The Yealy Eye Care of Lancaster's Myopia Management Clinic currently offers several different customized treatment options to slow the progression of myopia.
+The Yealy Eye Care's Myopia Management Clinic currently offers several different customized treatment options to slow the progression of myopia.
 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.

 Patients are carefully monitored by Dr. Natalia Yealy and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

-Yealy Eye Care of Lancaster's Myopia Management Clinic is a Myopia Management practice that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.
+Yealy Eye Care's Myopia Management Clinic is a Myopia Management practice that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.

-Because we stay on the forefront of the latest research, you can be sure that Yealy Eye Care of Lancaster's Myopia Management Clinic is maximizing the chances of your child’s success.
+Because we stay on the forefront of the latest research, you can be sure that Yealy Eye Care's Myopia Management Clinic is maximizing the chances of your child’s success.